 The research concludes that big changes will be needed in the way legal systems treat euthanasia, in order to protect the rights of the individual.

 This use of ‘big’ is so vague that it encompasses a whole array of meaning.
 The writer could be trying to convey the idea of ‘substantial’ changes, ‘historic’ changes or even ‘meaningful’ changes.
 Each one of these synonyms carries a different message for the reader.
 For example, ‘historic’ might mean that the changes have never been witnessed before in the history of the country.
 ‘Substantial’, on the other hand, might mean that parts of the legal system might need to change.

 The writer has failed to claim their role as the person who carries essential meaning to their audience.
 This can lead to frustration for the writer and confusion for the reader.
 Academic writing demands that the writer states their message clearly, while leaving nothing to the reader’s imagination.

-For the novice or ESL writer, however, they might have realised that they do not have control over their language, but their limited exposure to the academic genre means that they cannot easily think of alternatives to solve this non-word issue.
+The novice or ESL writer might have realized that they do not have control over their language, but their limited exposure to the academic genre means that they cannot easily think of alternatives to solve this non-word issue.